gomathishankar28/ms3_meercq/testing.md

    9. ***As a customer to the website, I want to know the name of the person/company as part of the contact details.***

-         > This is acheieved by creating a contact card and displaying the company anme as te card -title.
+         > This is acheieved by creating a contact card and displaying the company name as the card-title.

    10. ***As a customer, I would like to know the address of the company so that I have the physical location to reach in case of any issues.***